Graffiti Vandalism epidemic in Europe: why tagging is killing our cities

 Normalization of Disorder

-That is how slowly but steady, trhough generations, a city covered in vandalism sends an unconscious message that rules, maintenance, and order are secondary.
+That is how slowly but steady, through generations, a city covered in vandalism sends an unconscious message that rules, maintenance, and order are secondary.
 This is the core idea behind so-called theory of broken windows.

 The Broken Windows Theory is a criminological concept that suggests visible signs of disorder—such as vandalism, graffiti, and urban decay—encourage further crime and antisocial behavior.
 The theory was introduced by social scientists James Q. Wilson and George L. Kelling in 1982.